🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 Practical Skills

-Application Skills
+Applied Skills

 2.9 References

 1. Hall, E. H. (1879).
 On a New Action of the Magnet on Electric Currents.
-American Journal of Mathematics, 2(3), 287-292. - Hall effect discovery paper
+American Journal of Mathematics, 2(3), 287-292. - The paper that discovered the Hall effect

 5. Ashcroft, N. W., & Mermin, N. D. (1976).
 Solid State Physics (Chapter 2: The Sommerfeld Theory of Metals).
-Holt, Rinehart and Winston. - Drude model and carrier transport theory
+Holt, Rinehart and Winston. - The Drude model and carrier transport theory

 7. Popović, R. S. (2004).
 Hall Effect Devices (2nd ed.).
-Institute of Physics Publishing. - Hall効果デバイスとmeasurement技術
+Institute of Physics Publishing. - Hall effect devices and measurement techniques

-2.10 To Next Chapter
+2.10 Next Chapter

 Disclaimer